-- While rice is cooking, heat 2 tablespoons of oil in a wok or a large cast iron skillet.
+While rice is cooking, heat 2 tablespoons of oil in a wok or a large cast-iron skillet.
 Sauté onions for 5-7 minutes, stirring occasionally, until translucent.
 Add ginger and garlic and sauté for another minute.
 Once fragrant, add the carrots, mushrooms, and pea and cook until tender, about 5 more minutes.

 - Stir together sauce ingredients and set aside.

-- Once vegetables are tender, create a well in the center and add cooked rice.
+Once vegetables are tender, create a well in the center and add cooked rice.
 Sauté for 2-3 minutes, stirring frequently.
-Once rice is lightly cooked, combine with vegetables, add tofu, and sauce and stir to combine.
+Once the rice is lightly cooked, combine with vegetables, add tofu, and sauce and stir to combine.